MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 |NA|<ul><li>VAT Reg.
 No. Srv.
 Template</li><li>VAT Registration Log Details</li></ul>|

 > [!NOTE]
-> You don't experience this problem with table objects in other Microsoft extension because the primary keys are named `KEY1`.
+> You don't experience this problem with table objects in other Microsoft extensions because the primary keys are named `KEY1`.

 ### Impact